joshbegley/nyt-latest/README.md

 `By Julian E. Barnes and Edward Wong`\
 https://nytimes.com/live/2023/10/10/world/israel-hamas-war-gaza/us-intelligence-agencies-say-they-have-found-no-direct-involvement-from-iran-in-hamas-attacks?searchResultPosition=7

-**George Santos Faces New Charges Over Alleged Lies and Credit Card Fraud**\
+**Santos Faces New Charges Accusing Him of Lies and Credit Card Fraud**\
-`Mr. Santos, a first-term Republican congressman, was charged in a superseding indictment that added 10 new felony counts to the existing indictment.`\
+`Mr. Santos, a first-term Republican congressman, was charged in an indictment that added 10 new felony counts to the existing charges.`\
 https://nytimes.com/2023/10/10/nyregion/george-santos-charges.html?searchResultPosition=8

 **What We Know About the Americans Who Were Missing or Killed**\